javier-lerones-gallego/Boomjs/readme.md

 ## Angular Minesweeper

-Different versions of the Minesweeper game I love and hate all entirely made in Angular.
+A version of the popular minesweeper windows game done for the web in Angular2 with TypeScript and Sass.

-Latest attempt done in Angular2 with TypeScript and Sass.
+Go to the github pages repo to see it in action